 St. Paul is a large city located in the state of Minnesota.
-With a population of 297,640 people and 83 constituent neighborhoods, St. Paul is the second largest community in Minnesota.
-St. Paul has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 307,193 people and 86 constituent neighborhoods, St. Paul is the second largest community in Minnesota.
+St. Paul has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that St. Paul has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, St. Paul is also a city of artists.
 St. Paul has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Paul’s character.

 A relatively large number of people in St. Paul telecommute to their jobs.
 Overall, about 12.97% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Paul is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of St. Paul.
 This makes St. Paul a good place to live for young professionals.
 With so many people in this demographic, St. Paul presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.